ClayChipps/sf-chipps-dev-scripts/README.md

-# Common scripts and hooks for Salesforce typescript projects
+# sf-chipps-dev-scripts

 ## What is this?

-A collection of commonly needed scripts and hooks used by Salesforce typescript projects.
+A collection of commonly needed scripts and hooks used by sf-chipps typescript projects.
 This helps to enforce consistency across and reduces the amount of time it takes to setup new projects.
 This also reduces the amount of needed configuration required for each project by using common configuration from [@salesforce/dev-config](https://www.npmjs.com/package/@salesforce/dev-config) by default.

 When dev-scripts is added as a dev dependency, it will enforce the package.json has the right scripts, hooks, and dependencies.
 Use the `.sfdevrc.json` to configure what is generated and controlled.